IR/UV mixing from higher-order interactions in a Scalar Field: The Hamiltonian and the Emergent UV/IR-Mixed Cutoff

 This corresponds to a linear dispersion energy $10^{-8}$ eV, which is a little smaller than that corresponding to the observed cosmological constant $\sim 10^4 m^{-1}$.
-Cutting the usual ``naive'' integral off at this level leads to a vacuum energy estimate that is $10^{136}$ times smaller than the ``naive'' estimate and $\sim 10^{60}$ times smaller than the more reasonable estimate \cite{Koksma, Jerome}.
+As a rough example, which we refine later to remove the notion of cutoff-dependence, cutting the usual ``naive'' integral off at this level leads to a vacuum energy estimate that is $10^{136}$ times smaller than the ``naive'' estimate and $\sim 10^{60}$ times smaller than the more reasonable estimate \cite{Koksma, Jerome}.
 Note that we get this result purely from (non-linear) terms that respect the original symmetries of the Lagrangian.

 We next consider the possibility that higher order terms of this kind might be more dominant.
 We explore that in the next section.